-Please refer to Section 2.2.2 for a formal definition of nodeprotecting extended P-space.
+Please refer to Section 2.2.2 for a formal definition for Nodeprotecting Extended P-Space.

-A node Y is in a node-protecting extended P-space with respect to the node E being protected if and only if there exists at least one direct neighbor of S (Ni) other than primary next hop E, that satisfies the following condition.
+A node Y is in node-protecting extended P-space w.r.t the node E being protected, if and only if, there exists at least one direct neighbor of S, Ni, other than primary nexthop E, that satisfies the following condition.